BiswasAnanya/saucedemo-manual-testing/README.md

 ## ⭐ QA Highlights

 * 80 test cases executed across authentication, inventory, cart, product detail, checkout, and session management.
-* 22 failures investigated and consolidated into 6 distinct defect types.
+* 22 failures investigated and consolidated into 18 unique defects.
 * Re-tested unexpected behavior before reporting defects to avoid false positives.
 * Removed scenarios where expected behavior could not be justified by a requirement.
 * Consolidated duplicate observations into single defects.